-How Does Marijuana Affect Your Baby?
+How Does Marijuana Affect Your Baby When Breastfeeding?

 Is Occasional Weed Smoking Safe?

 Some babies are allergic to many components in formula, so breast milk is their best option.
-If the benefits of breastfeeding your baby while smoking outweighs the negative aspects of formula, it may be worth it.
+If the benefits of breastfeeding your baby while smoking outweigh the negative aspects of formula, it may be worth it.